-As the year continues to surge forward (can you believe it's almost July already?), it's safe to say we're all feeling the effects of a very busy 2018.
-We can't physically slow down time for you, but we can at least offer some guidance to help you find moments of relief amid the chaos.
+We may not be able to physically slow downtime for you, but we can at least offer some guidance to help you find moments of relief amid the chaos.
 The first step toward having a happier (and more productive) day is to create a morning routine—it sets the tone for the entire day.

 If you get up at the crack of dawn on your first day, you won't stick to it.
-So set reasonable expectations and incorporate a few small healthy practices into your morning routine every day.
-To get you started, here are a few things healthy, fit people do before 7 a.m. every day.
+So set reasonable expectations and incorporate a few small, healthy practices into your morning routine every day.
+To get you started, here are a few things healthy, fit people do before 7 a.m.

 I am thankful for this day and this life."